Data Protection and Privacy Notice

 Information about connected individuals

 Clear may need to gather personal information about the client’s close family members and dependants in order to provide the service to the customer most effectively.
-In such cases it will be the responsibility to ensure that they have the consent of the people concerned to pass their information on.
+In such cases it will be the clients responsibility to ensure that they have the consent of the people concerned to pass their information on.
 Clear will provide a copy of this privacy notice for them or, where appropriate, ask the client to pass the privacy information to them.

 Why do Clear need to collect and use your personal data?